Children and even infants often need legal documents in order to travel. But what papers or IDs are required?

 By Bus: You shouldn’t worry about showing ID on your local transit buses, but if you plan to travel long distances by bus, you should check the rules of your carrier.
 For example, Megabus requires that all children under the age of 17 be accompanied by an adult, and requires a valid passport for any passengers when crossing the U.S.-Canada border.
 Greyhound, on the other hand, will allow children ages 15 and up to travel alone.
 Generally, interstate bus travel doesn’t require identification for either children or adults.

-Be prepared and legally smart when travelling with your kids.
+Be prepared and legally smart when traveling with your kids.